WHAT IS FERPA?

 - Number of credit hours enrolled

 - Major field of study

 - Dates of attendance

 - Degrees, honors, and awards received

 As of July 1, 2018, a student’s mailing address of record, email address, and phone number can no longer be released as directory information.

 Students may prohibit the release of directory information through submission of a Prohibit Release of Directory Information form to any campus Enrollment Services Office within one week after the initial day of class during any regular semester/term.

 This request will prohibit the college from releasing this directory information, unless permitted as an exception under § 99.31 of FERPA or the student submits written consent for each individual disclosure.
 Students should consider very carefully the consequences of a decision to withhold directory information.
 Regardless of the effect upon a student, Tidewater Community College assumes no liability as a result of honoring a student’s instructions that such information be withheld.

 Initial requests for non-disclosure will be honored by the College unless a written notice to remove the non-disclosure block has been submitted by the student to a campus Enrollment Services Office.

-Individuals having questions regarding FERPA may contact TCC's Privacy Officer, who can be reached via e-mail at firstname.lastname@example.org.
+Individuals having questions regarding FERPA may contact Nicole Wilson, of the TCC College Registrar’s Office, via email at firstname.lastname@example.org.
 Information may also be obtained from any campus Enrollment Services Office or any dean for student services.